JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-dependencies.md

    }
    ```

-3. In `shared/src/commonMain/kotlin`, create a short function for the `Greeting` class that calculates the number of
+3. In `shared/src/commonMain/kotlin`, create a new file `NewYear.kt` and update it with a short function that calculates
-   days from today until the new year using the `date-time` date arithmetic.
+the number of days from today until the new year using the `date-time` date arithmetic:

-   The result of this function will update the `greeting()` function:

    ```kotlin
    import kotlinx.datetime.*